Radiance of the Seas: Construction and career

 Built in 2001, the ship cost Royal Caribbean International about 338 million dollars to build.
 The ship is considered to be one of the more environmentally-friendly but less fuel-efficient.
 As one of the Radiance-class ships it contained more glass than any other Royal Caribbean ship when it was launched.
 It has over 700 balcony staterooms, a two-level main dining room and a retractable glass roof over the solarium (adults-only) pool.

 Radiance of the Seas was designed in Germany by Meyer Werft to cruise varied climates.
 The ship is faster than most cruise ships and has the ability to maneuver with the combination of the Azipod propulsion system, the bow thrusters, and the dynamic positioning system.
 The ship is economically efficient through the design of the power plant consisting of two gas turbines and one steam turbine.
 The waste heat from each gas turbine is fed through a heat recovery steam generator, thus using the steam to power the steam turbine.
 Once electricity is generated from this power plant it then powers the external propulsion pods and thrusters.

+The ship departed from the shipyard in January 2001 After the ship was drydocked at Blohm+Voss, Hamburg, the ship was delivered to Royal Caribbean on 9 March 2001.
+She was the biggest cruise ship built in Germany.

 The ship's features include a $6 million art collection and gyroscopically-stabilized pool tables.
 Royal Caribbean ships all include art in passenger areas; Radiance of the Seas has displayed art from over 100 artists around the world.

 Radiance of the Seas is the first cruise ship to feature pool tables that are stabilized by a computer-controlled gyroscope.
 They adjust with the motion of the ship to keep the table-top level with the horizon.
 The vessel has the most glass of any Royal Caribbean ship.
 She has 10 dining choices, a rock-climbing wall, a mini-golf course, pools, and a water slide.